Popstars (German TV series): Season 8 (2009): Popstars – Du & Ich

 Popstars: Du & Ich (You and I) is the eighth season of Popstars, in which they are looking for a duo.
 The final combination which genders the band will consist of was open until the finals.

 The candidates can apply alone or together, but if they apply together it's unsure if both will survive the elimination.
 The judge panel changed.
 Michelle Leonard and Alex Christensen, who was already a member of the jury, joined the judge panel.

 The Final on 10 December was won by then 18-year old Vanessa Meisinger and the Brazilian 20-year old Leonardo (Leo) Ritzmann.
 They are the new Popstars-Duo Some & Any.

 Season 9 (2010) : Popstars: Girls Forever

 Popstars: Girls forever was the ninth season of Popstars (Germany), in which young aspiring female singers/dancers compete in order to claim their spots to make it into the next girl group.
 The new Popstars band LaViVe consist of Katrin, Julia, Meike and Sarah.

 Season 10 (2012): Popstars: Der Weg ist das Ziel

 After a one-year break, Popstars returned to Germany.
-Popstars: Der Weg ist das Ziel (The way is the goal) was be the tenth season of Popstars (Germany).
+Popstars: Der Weg ist das Ziel (The way is the goal) was the tenth season of Popstars (Germany).
 Boys and girls were both allowed to participate in the competition.
 This season focused on the experience rather on finding a long-successful band, that failed in the past seasons.
 The season's finalists formed the group Melouria.